snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 [application.conf file](https://github.com/snowplow/iglu/blob/master/2-repositories/scala-repo-server/src/main/resources/application.conf)
 and fill in the appropriate values.

-First, to get the server running, you will need a PostgreSQL instance, the connection details of which can be modified inside your `application.conf` file.
-In particular, you will need to fill in the `postgres.host`, `postgres.port`, `postgres.dbname`, `postgrs.username` and `postgres.password` fields.
+The Scala repository server uses PostgreSQL to store all schemas and related data.
+Assuming that you already have a PostgreSQL instance available, modify your `application.conf` file with your PostgreSQL connection details:

+* `postgres.host`
+* `postgres.port`,
+* `postgres.dbname`
+* `postgrs.username`
+* `postgres.password`

 You can also modify the HTTP server settings `repo-server.interface` and `repo-server.port` to fit your needs.